 There are many CAD migration packages on the market, but few support all platforms.
 Interoperability between ECAD and MCAD systems is a major challenge in the engineering industry, especially now so many mechanically engineered products have factory-fitted embedded firmware.

 Back in 1999, a NIST (National Institute of Standards and Technology) study reported CAD translation costs were $1 billion per annum for the automotive industry alone.
 Today, the costs are even higher.
-Much of this is down to incompatibility of CAD design formats between engineers and OEMs.
+Much of this is down to the incompatibility of CAD design formats between engineers and OEMs.
 In 2007, a survey revealed that when OEMs exchanged 3D rendering and modeling data with engineers, what they received back was in its correct format less than 35% of the time.

-At Enventure Technologies, we offer a wide range of CAD, CAM and CAE services.
+At Enventure Technologies, we offer a wide range of CAD, CAM, and CAE services.
 Our CAD translation solutions support most platforms.